 Collision damage is also another type of protection that is required.
 Collision damage is when there is damage only to your cab.
 It does not involve any other person or assets and vehicles.
 Think of it like you scratching your car against a telephone pole or ramming a tree.
 Your car will get damaged, but there are no third party damages in this case.

 Uber insurance is vital, never settle for the cheapest, or over insure.
-Make every dollar spent on coverage count.
+Make every pound spent on coverage count.